MeanderingProgrammer/render-markdown.nvim/README.md

 - Highlights headings with different groups depending on level and replaces `#`
 - Highlights code blocks and inline code to better stand out
 - Replaces bullet points with provided character based on level
+- Replaces checkboxes with provided characters based on state
+- Updates horizontal rules with a full-width line
 - Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align
 - Basic support for `LaTeX` if `pylatexenc` is installed on system